ChristianHrs/hackathon_to_distinguished/http_c.md

 ### Handling multiple connections on a single thread:
 ##### **Server:**
-- In a while loop (maybe a while server fd is available loop), listen for client connections.
+- In a WHILE loop (maybe a while server fd is available loop),
+	- listen for client connections.
-    - If anyone is attempting to connect, add the connection to a list/queue of fd (Use the pollfd struct).
+    - IF anyone is attempting to connect:
+	    - Add the connection to a list/queue of fd (Use the pollfd struct).
-    - Open another loop that cycles through the list and checks each fd to see if it’s attempting to send something (POLLOUT I think).
+    - Open a FOR loop that cycles through the list and
+	    - Checks each fd to see if it’s attempting to send something (POLLOUT I think) - IF yes:
-        - If it is, receive that message, and store it.
+	        - Receive that message
+	        - Store the message
-    - Open another loop and cycle through the fd list to check
+    - Open a FOR loop and cycle through the fd list:
-        - if any are ready to receive (POLLIN).
-If they are, send the stored message.
+        - Check if any are ready to receive (POLLIN) - IF yes:
+		    - Send the stored message.
-	- *IF NEEDED:* Loop through the clients to check if they've disconnected.
+	- *IF NEEDED:* FOR loop through the clients:
+		- Check if they've disconnected.
 		- If the client is disconnected, remove it from the list.

-To add later for improvements:
+*To add later for improvements:*
 - Don't limit the amount of clients.
 Once the limit is reached, increase the size

 ##### **Client**:
+- Create a pollfd for the server fd.
--
+- In a WHILE loop
+	- Check IF server is trying to send, (POLLOUT) - IF yes:
+		- Receive the message and print it on screen
+	- Check IF server is ready to receive (POLLIN) - IF yes:
+		- Create the message sending mechanism
+		- Send the message entered by the user